3 Ways to Hold Your Baby—That Calm Fussing!

 The Football Hold

-2. Gently roll her onto your forearm, snugly cushioning her chest and stomach against your arm.
-Let her cheek rest in your palm and outstretched fingers.
+2. Gently roll her onto your forearm, snugly cushioning her chest and stomach against your arm so that she is lying on her belly.
+Let her cheek rest on your palm or forearm.
 Her groin will be near your elbow while her legs will dangle, straddled over your arm.

 The Over-the-Shoulder Hold

 Simply lifting your baby to an upright position can often have a strong, soothing effect.